Regional variations of barbecue: India, Pakistan, and Afghanistan

-The tandoor is a form of barbecue, particularly focused on baking, that is common in Northern India, Afghanistan, and Pakistan.
-Grilling is also popular, and uses native, local spices, especially the many curry blend variations.
-In addition, there is also the grilling of different types of meat covered in a spicy cream based batter called tikka masala.
-Arguably, this dish has become one of the most symbolic dishes of Indian cuisine.
+Using the tandoor oven is a method of South Asian barbecue and baking common in Northern India, Afghanistan, and Pakistan.
+Traditionally tandoori grilling and roasting use native, local spices, especially the many curry blend variations.
+Tandoor-grilled meats, vegetables, and flatbreads (roti, naan), may be served after seasoning and grilling, or used as a preparation step for other dishes, like makhani, or variations like tikka masala, both popular representations of traditional and modern international Indian cuisine.

 Pathar-ka-Gosht is also another dish of South India made on a stone grill using goat meat.

 Europe

 The Alps

 A traditional cooking method used in, but not exclusive to, the French and Swiss Alps, pierrade involves the (usually) communal cooking of meats on a hot stone, situated on the serving table.